 Net revenue churn can be confusing, because positive numbers are bad and negative numbers are good.
 A strongly negative net revenue churn means that a company’s revenue would increase even if there were no new sales.
 If net revenue churn is near zero, then churn erases the growth from upsells, so all growth must come from new customers.
 If it’s positive, the company’s sales team must work harder to overcome revenue leakage from existing customers.

 Calculate Churn Rate Using Customer Journey Analytics

-Customer journey analytics tools can be used to calculate churn rate directly in real-time.
-The beauty of this calculation is that you not only get the quantitative metric of churn rate but can actually visualize it through the customer journey, knowing precisely the steps that led to customer churn.
+Customer journey analytics platforms can be used to calculate churn rate in real time and measure churn over time.
+The beauty of this calculation is that you not only get the quantitative metric of churn rate but can actually visualize it through the customer journey, knowing precisely the journeys that lead to customer churn.

-The diagrams above show customer churn for a retail bank, visualized both in terms of journey steps and as a quantitative metric measured monthly over a 2-year period.
+The diagrams above show customer churn for a retail bank, visualized both in terms of journey steps and as a quantitative metric measured monthly over a two-year period.

 2. Calculate Churn Rate for Different Customer Segments

 Churn can be divided into short-term, mid-term or long-term depending on how long the customers have been active before they decide to discontinue and cancel the service.